healthlocker/oxleas-adhd/deployment_and_ssl_doc.md

 ## Install applications on the Azure instance

-Get your public key by entering `cat ~/.ssh/id_rsa.pub` into a terminal.
+If you are running MacOS, get your public key by entering `cat ~/.ssh/id_rsa.pub` into a terminal.
 Copy this so it can be used when accessing the server.
+If this command does not work for you (you are running a different operating system or you do not have a public key saved here), then you will need to refer to specific documentation for creating and/or retrieving your public key.

 Log in to the server with `ssh "server_name"@"IP address of server"` and enter the password for the server when prompted.